-According to her, any prosecution of businessmen is wrong and an infringement of their rights as individuals.
+In Rand’s opinion, any prosecution of businessmen is wrong and an infringement of their rights as individuals.
 In other words, businessmen should be allowed to do whatever they please, since punishing them would seriously harm the capitalist system and lead to its collapse.

 If you care about justice to minority groups, remember that businessmen are a small minority — a very small minority, compared to the total of all the uncivilized hordes on earth.
 Remember how much you owe to this minority — and what disgraceful persecution it is enduring.
 Remember also that the smallest minority on earth is the individual.
 Those who deny individual rights, cannot claim to be defenders of minorities.